edugz/edugz/README.md

 # Hi there 👋

 I'm Eduardo — currently transitioning from Hospitality into Software Development.
-I’m focused on learning modern frontend technologies and building real-world apps to sharpen my skills.
+I’m focused on learning practical technologies and building real-world apps to sharpen my skills.

 ---